zircomars/365-microsoft-network/azure/ownPrivateVersio/readme.md

 - `intune.microsoft.com` (MDM)
 - check email, write word, powerpoint and excel sheets just browser version, if need desktop (buy a licenses..)

-not offered / at least tried and checked
+Sort of tools and page path can not go through like;
 - `security.microsoft` - not available / not offered..
 - `admin.microsoft.com` - admin center not available, and of course others can see like (exchange, sharepoints and ect)

+Because at least there need another account for who can got access like (Global admin - Can manage all aspects of Microsoft Entra ID and Microsoft services that use Microsoft Entra identities.)
+Of course can be few (more than one got this permission levels)

 <hr>

 ## Before login

-Before login need real microsoft account (private account might be fine), just login with it.
-Ddefault directory overview is free anyway (License Microsoft Entra ID Free).
+Before login, there need to be a real microsoft account (private account might be fine), just login with it.
+Is like own email account what will receive <b> free default settings and licenses </b> using by Teams, Outlook, Word, powershell, excel application and onedrive 5Gb (cloud storage).
+But currenlty at Windows desktop support Microsoft accounts like can use it as Outlook (new) desktop app and Teams app.
+Small new is a can receive free Azure Cloud server by using License Microsoft Entra ID Free version.

 At "Default directory | overview" --> Manage tenants --> got this same account when logged in (<nicknameDomain>@hotmail.com) but domain name is: <nicknameDomain>.onmicrosoft.com